bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 	_Solution_: I decoded as a dictionary and extracted the values only, then set those values inside the messageThreads array.
 Unit test was done to make sure the array is getting values.

+3. Bug: Save button when trying to create a message does not work at all.
+It doesn't even print `"Message Created"`

+	_Problem_:

+	_Solution_: